-- 4. One copy for the office of the Village Clerk; - 5.
-One copy in Engineer/Planner/Fire Department file; - 6.
-One copy to applicant/developer, who shall have a reasonable time to provide the additional information requested. - 7.
-If revised plans are to be resubmitted to the consultants, an additional fee of one-half of the original site plan review administrative fee and one-half of the original deposit amount is required to be submitted prior to submission of revised plans to the consultants.
-After any additional fees are paid, revised plans should be distributed in the same manner as in division (B) of this section. - 8.
+- 4. If revised plans are to be resubmitted to the consultants, an additional fee of one-half of the original site plan review administrative fee and one-half of the original deposit amount is required to be submitted prior to submission of revised plans to the consultants.
+After any additional fees are paid, revised plans should be distributed in the same manner as in division (C)(2) of this section. - 5.
 After a determination by the village consultants, the Village Clerk shall so notify the applicant/developer who shall submit to the Clerk 11 copies of the current site plan a minimum of seven days prior to the next scheduled Planning Commission meeting.
-The Clerk shall file two copies and forward nine copies of the plan to the Planning Commission with the recommendation letters from the village consultants. - D. Planning Commission Review - 1.
-The Planning Commission shall review the plan and verify that it is in substantial compliance with the village's Comprehensive Development Plan and all applicable village ordinances.
-It shall consider its recommendation on the plan in light of the standards set forth in §6.1. - 2.
+The Clerk shall file two copies and forward nine copies of the plan to the Planning Commission with the recommendation letters from the village consultants. - D. Planning Commission Review - The Planning Commission shall review the plan and verify that it is in Ι. substantial compliance with the village's Comprehensive Development Plan and all applicable village ordinances.
+It shall consider its recommendation on the plan in light of the standards set forth in division (G). - 2.
 Following its review, the Planning Commission shall advise the Village Clerk, by a copy of its minutes, that the plan is to be transmitted to the Village Council with a recommendation. - 3.
 The Planning Commission may recommend approval, conditional approval or rejection of the plan.
 Reasons for rejection or the need for additional information to be provided shall be detailed and included in the minutes of the Planning Commission, a copy of which shall be transmitted with the plan to the Clerk, to the applicant/developer and to one or more of the village consultants.
-Revised plans (plans containing substantial changes) shall follow the requirements set forth in §6.1.
+Revised plans (plans containing substantial changes) shall follow the requirements set forth in division (C). - E. Council Review - I. Nine copies of the final site plan must be delivered to the Village Office no later than one week prior to the Council meeting. - Council shall review the plan and recommendations of the Planning 2.
+Commission. - 3.
+Council may approve, approve with conditions or reject the plan.
+Approval or conditional approval would be subject to review by the Design Review Board of those aspects of the plan under their jurisdiction.
+All requirements of Chapter 153, Design Review Board, must be met in this regard. - F. Plans, Documents and Construction - Ι. Following Council action and any necessary Design Review Board consideration, the plan shall be returned to the office of the Village Clerk who shall notify the village consultants that a letter of approval will be issued following receipt of all applicable site plan review expenses.